-a.
-Additional Limits on Amount of Waiver Services.
-Indicate whether the waiver employs any of the following additional limits on the amount of waiver services (select one).

-Not applicable- The state does not impose a limit on the amount of waiver services except as provided in Appendix C-3.

-Applicable - The state imposes additional limits on the amount of waiver services.

-When a limit is employed, specify: (a) the waiver services to which the limit applies; (b) the basis of the limit, including its basis in historical expenditure/utilization patterns and, as applicable, the processes and methodologies that are used to determine the amount of the limit to which a participant's services are subject; (c) how the limit will be adjusted over the course of the waiver period; (d) provisions for adjusting or making exceptions to the limit based on participant health and welfare needs or other factors specified by the state; (e) the safeguards that are in effect when the amount of the limit is insufficient to meet a participant's needs; (f) how participants are notified of the amount of the limit. (check each that applies)

-Limit(s) on Set(s) of Services.
+tot applicable- The state does not impose a limit on the amount of waiver services except as provided in Append ' C-3. pplicable - The state imposes additional limits on the amount of waiver services.
+11 ii tl b o w When a limit is employed, specify: (a) the waiver services to which the limit applies; (b) the basis of the limit, including its basis in historical expenditure/utilization patterns and, as applicable, the processes and methodological hat are used to determine the amount of the limit to which a participant's services are subject; (c) how the limit we adjusted over the course of the waiver period; (d) provisions for adjusting or making exceptions to the limit be an participant health and welfare needs or other factors specified by the state; (e) the safeguards that are in effect when the amount of the limit is insufficient to meet a participant's needs; (f) how participants are notified of the mount of the limit. (check each that applies) Limit(s) on Set(s) of Services.
 There is a limit on the maximum dollar amount of waiver services that is authorized for one or more sets of services offered under the waiver.
 Furnish the information specified above.
 Prospective Individual Budget Amount.
-There is a limit on the maximum dollar amount of waiver services authorized for each specific participant.
+There is a limit on the maximum dollar amount of waiver service authorized for each specific participant.
 Furnish the information specified above.
 Members served in the waiver have individual cost plans based on assessed needs as determined by the Montana Resource Allocation Protocol (MONA), completed by the targeted case manager.
 The MONA generates an upper cost limit based on the person's assessed needs and choices.
-The person-centered plan of care team, including the person, uses this information and other assessments in the development of the plan of care and individual cost plan.
-Members can choose from the menu of waiver service options, based on assessed needs and identified in the plan of care.
+The person-centered plan o care team, including the person, uses this information and other assessments in the development of the plan care and individual cost plan.
+Members can choose from the menu of waiver service options, based on assess needs and identified in the plan of care.
 The value of the cost plan is largely based on the historical amount awarded to the member with adjustments made based on changing needs as reflected in the MONA.
 Members and or their families have broad flexibility and choice of services within the limit of the cost plan.
-All waiver services are subject to the limit, however, as the person's needs change, the individual cost limit will change to accommodate that through the DDP's Urgent needs process.

-Additional time limited funds are available via crisis funds from the DDP regional offices.
-Crisis funds are increases in funding to meet a temporary need for additional supports.
-Urgent needs requests are permanent funding increases in an individual's cost plan due to a long-term need in additional supports.
-Crisis funds are available as crises arise.
-The DDP is committed to meeting the ongoing and changing needs of persons enrolled in the Waiver.
-The rates are fully integrated statewide, and the dollar value of cost plans is shared with members and family members.
-If rates are increased throughout the life of the wavier, the cost plans of participants are also increased to ensure there is no impact to the services participants have access to.

-The Montana Individual Resource Allocation Protocol (MONA) Guide 12.3a is available upon request of the Department of a member's Targeted Case Manager.

-Budget Limits by Level of Support.
-Based on an assessment process and/or other factors, participants are assigned to funding levels that are limits on the maximum dollar amount of waiver services.
-Furnish the information specified above.
+All waive services are subject to the limit, however, as the person's needs change, the individual cost limit will change accommodate that through the DDP's Urgent needs process.
+Montana Resource Allocation Protocol (MONA), completed by the targeted case manager.
+The MONA generates an upper cost limit based on the person's assessed needs and choices.
+The person-centered plan of care team, including the person, uses this information and other assessments in the development of the plan care and individual cost plan.
+Members can choose from the menu of waiver service options, based on assess needs and identified in the plan of care.
+The value of the cost plan is largely based on the historical amount awarded to the member with adjustments made based on changing needs as reflected in the MONA.
+Members and or their families have broad flexibility and choice of services within the limit of the cost plan.
+All waive services are subject to the limit, however, as the person's needs change, the individual cost limit will change

 Other Type of Limit.
 The state employs another type of limit.
 Describe the limit and furnish the information specified above.
+C: Participant Services